QubitPi/leadership-blogs/src/content/posts/rnn/index.md

 4. $b_h$
 5. $b_o$

-By the Gradient Descent discussed in _Machine Learning_ by Mitchell, Tom M. (1997), we should derive the weight updat rule by taking partial derivatives with respect to all of the variables above.
+By the Gradient Descent discussed in [_Machine Learning_ by Mitchell, Tom M. (1997), Paperback], we should derive the weight update rule by taking partial derivatives with respect to all of the variables above.
 Let's start with $W_{yh}$

-_Machine Learning_ by Mitchell, Tom M. (1997) has mentioned gradients and partial derivatives as being important for an optimization algorithm to update, say, the model weights of a neural network to reach an optimal set of weights.
+[_Machine Learning_ by Mitchell, Tom M. (1997), Paperback] has also mentioned gradients and partial derivatives as being important for an optimization algorithm to update, say, the model weights of a neural network to reach an optimal set of weights.
 The use of partial derivatives permits each weight to be updated independently of the others, by calculating the gradient of the error curve with respect to each weight in turn.

 Many of the functions that we usually work with in machine learning are multivariate, vector-valued functions, which means that they map multiple real inputs $n$ to multiple real outputs $m$: